 Hybrid Courses: A hybrid course meets two days a week.
 Part of the course is online.
 Online coursework is in D2L/Brightspace.
+Attendance on class days is mandatory.

 Face-to-Face Courses (F2F): F2F courses meet four days a week.
 You will be expected to complete homework in this class.
 Homework assignments are in D2L/Brightspace.